marcelb/GodotControllerDeadzones/README.md

 # GodotControllerDeadzones
-This is some controller deadzone examples for Godot 4.2 supporting analog input (Joystick/Thumbstick).
+This is a collection of controller deadzone examples for Godot 4.2 supporting analog input (Joystick/Thumbstick).

 Just start the project and grab your controller/keyboard.